HopCat

 HopCat is a restaurant and bar chain based in Grand Rapids, Michigan, United States, with twelve locations in three states.
 HopCat is best known for having a variety of beers on tap, with several of their locations offering over 100 different options.

 Founded in 2008 in Grand Rapids by Mark Sellers, the original HopCat in Grand Rapids is a brewpub with its own small brewery.
-As of 2025, 12 locations have been built.
+As of 2026, 13 locations have been built.

 History

-Hopcat was founded in 2008 by Mark Sellers.
+HopCat was founded in 2008 by Mark Sellers.
 Five years later in 2013, it opened its second location in East Lansing, Michigan.

 In 2015, BarFly Ventures secured $25 million in capital financing to expand HopCat to several additional locations.

 On June 6, 2020, BarFly Ventures filed for Chapter 11 bankruptcy protection in Grand Rapids.

-BarFly Ventures’ HopCat bought out of bankruptcy by Congruent Investment Partners and Main Street Capital.
+BarFly Ventures’ HopCat bought out of bankruptcy by Congruent Investment Partners and Main Street Capital and changed names to Project BarFly, LLC.

+In October, 2025, Project BarFly, LLC was acquired by Uncommon Equity based out of Chicago.

 Reception

 The Grand Rapids location was recognized as one of the best brewpubs in the United States by RateBeer.com from 2013 to 2015.
 In 2010, HopCat was rated No. 3 on BeerAdvocate's list of "Best Beer Bars on Planet Earth."